Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/intro.md

 1. **SimpleSequentialChain** is represents a series of chains, where each individual chain has a single input anda single output, and the output of one step is used as input to the next.
 2. General form of sequential chains

+# What is Langchain tools?

+Langchain tools are like speciallized apps for your LLM.
+They are tiny code modules that allow it to access information and services.

+These tools connect your LLM to search engines, databses, APIs, and more expanding its knowledge and capabilities.